ThiagoDiasV/nave-challenge/README.md

 Now you will be able to navigate through the Nave API at 0.0.0.0:8000.

+By default, the root url will redirect you to `openapi/swagger/` endpoint.

 ### Using local Python 3.8

     Obs: this way has some caveats.
 To use Postgres as the database management